sandeepsa1/dsa/01 Graph Theory/28-other-graph-traversal-problems/README.md

 1. <b>Number of Islands</b>: Given a 2D grid of '1's (land) and '0's (water), count the number of islands.
 2. <b>Shortest Path in Binary Matrix</b>: Given an n x n binary matrix, find the length of the shortest clear path from the top-left corner to the bottom-right corner.
 3. <b>Longest Path in a Matrix</b>: Given an m x n matrix of integers, find the length of the longest increasing path in the matrix.
+4. <b>The Maze</b>: Given a maze represented as a 2D grid, find the shortest path from the start to the destination.

 ### 1. Number of Islands